Stellenbosch-Econometrics/Geospatial-Inequality/README.md

 - `explore_SA_inequality.R`: Explores the inequality estimates computed in `SA_inequality.R` using correlations and graphs, and relates them to the Uber Hexagons of the Spatial Tax Panel v3.7.

 - `spatial_tax_panel.R`: Explores the Spatial Tax Panel v3.7 and joins it with the RWI, IWI, Nightlights and Population, from which alternative municipal GINI estimates are produces.
-The estimates are compared using correlations and graphs.
+The estimates are compared using correlations and graphs. *Note* that for consistency with the STP3 and population estimates for 2020, I here use the Nightlights 2020 V1 layer.
+This was probably not such a great idea, especially for the municipal estimates.
+I have kept it like this for replication purposes, but it would be good to recalculate these results using the better Nightlights 2021 V2.1 image included in the repo.

 - `explore_spatial_tax_panel.R`: Explores the inequality estimates computed in `spatial_tax_panel.R` using correlations and graphs.